 YEP THAT’S ME.

 As always, the lyrics in their newest song ‘Keep Growing’ are thinking-out-loud, reflective on lyf.
 If song writing is therapeutic, Camp Cope’s brand of song writing is a particularly strong drug.
 The lethargy of the lyrics is mirrored by apathetic drums and lazy guitar riffs.
-Georgia Maq, Kelly-Dawn Hellmrich and Sarah Thompson’s all-female take on traditional rock sensibilities is certainly a breathe of fresh air.
+Georgia Maq, Kelly-Dawn Hellmrich and Sarah Thompson’s all-female take on traditional rock sensibilities is certainly a breath of fresh air.

 As they continue to release captivatingly somber music, the question is how long we can keep them a hidden local secret before they take the world.